Governor of California: Relationship with the lieutenant governor

 This occasionally becomes significant, since the California Constitution provides that all the powers of the governor fall to the lieutenant governor whenever the governor is not in the state of California, with the lieutenant governor sometimes signing or vetoing legislation or making political appointments whenever the governor leaves the state.

 In practice, there is a gentlemen's agreement for the lieutenant governor not to perform more than perfunctory duties while the governor is away from the state: this agreement was violated when Mike Curb was in office, as he signed several executive orders at odds with the Brown administration when Brown was out of the state.
 Court rulings have upheld the lieutenant governor's right to perform the duties and assume all of the prerogatives of governor while the governor is out of the state.

 The lieutenant governor is also the president of the California State Senate.

 Official residence and workplace

-The official residence of the Californian governor is the California Governor's Mansion, in Sacramento.
+The official residence of the California governor is the California Governor's Mansion, in Sacramento.
 The mansion has served as the residence of 14 governors, while others have declined to reside in the mansion, preferring to arrange for private residential arrangements.
 It is also one of the official workplaces for the governor.

 The governor's primary official workplace is located within the California State Capitol in Sacramento.

 The Stanford Mansion, in Sacramento, serves as one of the official workplaces for the governor, as well as the official reception center for the California government.